 In 1983 Britain was home to 174 operational coal mines; it was a major industry that kept thousands of people employed and their families fed.
 The following year the decision was taken by the incumbent Conservative party to shut down the bulk of this lifeline and privatise what little remained.
-Opposition against the government run National Coal Board’s plans was led by leader of the National Union of Mine-workers, Arthur Scargill, and he was joined by 142,000 striking mine-workers.
+Opposition against the government-run National Coal Board’s plans was spearheaded by leader of the National Union of Mine-workers, Arthur Scargill, and he was joined by 142,000 striking mine-workers.

 What has any of this fascinating quarrying trivia got to do with the Amiga?
 Gremlin Graphics’ Peter Harrap, the missing link so to speak.
 The strikes, Matthew Smith’s Manic Miner, and Peter’s dad – a mine safety inspector by trade – inspired him to concoct his infamous subterranean Monty Mole character.
 He went on to star in five tenuously linked computer games for the Sinclair Spectrum, Amstrad CPC and Commodore 16/64.

 First in line at the coalface was ‘Wanted: Monty Mole’ released in 1984; a primitive platformer that even its daddy who left university to write it describes as a “Jet Set Willy rip-off”.

 In Peter’s first game for Gremlin – and first published title full stop – our one-eyed, monocle-garbed protagonist must navigate an obstacle and critter littered mine attempting to gather up (steal technically) enough coal to keep his brood toasty over the chilly British winter season.
 There’s a shortage you see because the miners are on strike.